 If you are looking for some extra cash in your retirement and you are over 55, equity release can be an excellent way of tapping into the value that has accrued in your property.

-To help find the best option for you, we work with FCA accredited partners to ensure you have all the advice you need to make an informed decision.
+To find the right option for you, we work with business partners to ensure you have all the advice you need to make an informed decision.

 Equity Release products can be compares across lenders by looking at interest rates, loan to value figures based on applicant age, whether looking at lump sum or income provision products and a variety of other lifestyle specific criteria.

 Very often it will be appropriate to compare schemes using a combination of factors.
 This is where the help of our expert advisers will prove invaluable.

 Provided you live in your own property and have reached the age of 55, you are likely to qualify for equity release.
 This does not necessarily mean that equity release is the best option for you and a full discussion with one of our advisers to establish your circumstances and objectives will determine if this is the case.

 The amount of borrowing available through an Equity Release mortgage is determined primarily by the age of the youngest borrower and the value of the property being offered as security.
 In general terms, older borrowers will be offered a greater percentage of the property value.
 This is because for the majority of loans, no payments of interest or capital are required throughout the lifetime of the mortgage and full repayment of the mortgage is not made until the borrower dies or needs to move into long term care, at which time the property will be sold and the outstanding loan cleared.

 In some circumstances, health and lifestyle may also be taken into account by lenders when deciding how much may be borrowed.